Listening Workshop Notes

-I lead at a listening/seeing workshop at our Rag Factory class this week, where I tried to put all my favourite listening games and seeing exercises into one workshop.
+I lead at a listening/seeing improv class at our Rag Factory class this week, where I tried to put all my favourite listening games and seeing exercises into one workshop.

 I think listening and seeing are one of the most important and core skills of improvisation.
 If you aren’t listening or seeing the other improvisers you aren’t improvising with them, as you’re missing everything they are doing.
 It’s a first requirement.